How To Maximize Your Talent Profile and Portfolio Samples

 Here’s a higher level look at what makes a strong portfolio sample in our new services/skills.

-We recognize that there are many different skills that fall under audio production, and next month on the blog we are going to dive deeper into what makes a great portfolio sample in more of these skills specifically.
-For now, we encourage you to think about adding audio samples that are not only the highest audio quality (this goes without saying), but that also showcase what you brought to the table to make that project successful.
+We recognize that there are many different skills that fall under audio production.
+We encourage you to think about adding audio samples that are not only the highest audio quality (this goes without saying), but that also showcase what you brought to the table to make that project successful.

 Then, use the overview field to really expand on the role you played in bringing that particular project to life.
 If it’s audio editing that you provided, lay out for the client what the project was like before you started working on it, and what you brought to the project to really improve it, leading to that final finished sample you are sharing.
 And, just to emphasize this point once more, make sure the files you upload are high quality.